 Events vary from year to year; there are fall mixers to welcome new students, after-game parties, bowling, casino night, dances, and noon-time entertainment.
 Student activity calendars listing various special and regular events are published each month.
 Most special events and programs are available at no cost to students.
 Students are also admitted to all athletic events and activities with a Midland College student ID.

-For more information, please visit the Student Life website.
+For more information, please visit Campus Life.

 Midland College has a number of organizations that exist to enhance the quality of the student experience.
 Registered student organizations must have a minimum of 10 currently enrolled students, a full-time faculty or staff member serving as advisor, a constitution and bylaws, and participation by the advisor and officers in Risk Management training.
 Established organizations include: